What is SURF Rose Hills?

 Engineering Majors: Bioengineering, Civil Engineering, Environmental Engineering, EECS (or the Computer Science major within L&S*), Energy Engineering, Engineering Math & Statistics, Engineering Physics, Industrial Engineering & Operations Research (or Operations Research & Management Science within L&S), Mechanical Engineering, Materials Science & Engineering, Nuclear Engineering

-*Students in these majors may also apply for SURF L&S if they are juniors who will be carrying out a senior thesis or capstone project during the 2022-2023 academic year
+*Students in these majors may also apply for SURF L&S if they will be carrying out a senior thesis or capstone project during the 2022-2023 academic year

 SURF Rose Hills will go to students with solid faculty support and who demonstrate in the application that they are motivated and well-qualified to take on the proposed research based on a track record of resourcefulness and responsibility.